jinyoung/multi-tenancy-partitioned-open-api-mock/README.md

-To make a mock server run, we use the Prism framework (internally it uses the WireMock):
+To make a mock server run, we use the Prism framework:
 ```
 npx @stoplight/prism-cli@latest mock openapi.yaml
 ```